-A vast swathe of purple-edged, ebon flames lashed from the tip of his wand, melting through the golden serpent as if it were butter.
-Voldemort conjured a swirling shield of silver snakes, then unleashed a torrent of red, raging tongues of fiendfyre.
+A vast swathe of purple-edged, ebony flames lashed from the tip of his wand, melting the golden serpent as if it were butter.
+Voldemort conjured a swirling shield of silver snakes and unleashed a torrent of red, raging Fiendfyre tongues.
 They swept across the atrium from floor to ceiling, obliterating the elegant golden runes and gleaming green tiles.

-Voldemort laughed, a cold, high sound of genuine delight, then the floor shuddered and vast spires of stone burst forth, impaling the basilisk to the ceiling.
+Voldemort laughed, a cold, high sound full of genuine delight, then the floor shuddered and vast spires of stone burst forth, nailing the basilisk to the ceiling.
 The flames guttered out even as the stone melted, showering the floor in hissing droplets of glowing, molten rock.

 Harry dragged the emptiness up from beneath the ice.
 He threw himself into it and let hollow teeth tear every flash and flicker of feeling from him.

-Voldemort lowered his wand, a fascinated smiled upon his lipless mouth.
+Voldemort lowered his wand, a fascinated smile upon his lipless mouth.
 ‘Interesting.
-Even I cannot claim to exceed your gift for legilimency, not when you defend your mind as perfectly as I guard my own.’
+Even I cannot claim to exceed your gift for occlumency, not when you defend your mind as perfectly as I guard my own.‘

 He still wants the prophecy…